China Railway Qingzang Group

 China Railway Qingzang Group, officially abbreviated as CR Qingzang or CR-Qingzang, also known as CR Qinghai-Tibet and CRQT, formerly, Qinghai-Tibet Railway Company or Qingzang Railway Company, is a subsidiary company under the jurisdiction of the China Railway Group (formerly the Ministry of Railways).
 The company was founded in 2002 and reincorporated in 2017.

-It is responsible for the railway network within Qinghai and Tibet.
+It is responsible for the railway network within Qinghai and Tibet, the Qinghai–Tibet railway.